 - Creating NEW image campaigns, retail promotions, and special events to lure people back downtown.

-Our Organization Committee plays a key role in keeping the board, committees, staff, and work programs in good shape by attracting people and money to our organization.
+Our Organization (Finance) Committee plays a key role in keeping the board, committees, staff, and work programs in good shape by attracting people and money to our organization.
 This committee takes responsibility for managing the financial and logistical aspects of the Association by:

 - Raising money — for projects and administration, from donations and sponsorships;